learn-co-students/js-jquery-modify-html-readme-bootcamp-prep-000/README.md

 ### Include jQuery Link

 In order to start writing jQuery, we need to include the library in our HTML.
+One way to do this would be to download a copy of the jQuery library and include it with our project.
+We can also link to the library hosted by a content delivery network, or CDN.
+For this example, we'll be loading jQuery from Google's CDN.
 You'll want to copy the code below and paste it `html/index.html` in between your head tags.
 This script tag links our HTML file to the jQuery library.

 ```html
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.3/jquery.min.js"></script>